MIDL-Conference/midl-website-2022/pages/author-instructions.md

 ## Paper registration step (important)

-To be able to upload the PDF of a full or short paper before the submission deadlines, authors have to create a submission on openreview with title, abstract and author information a week in advance (paper registration deadline).
+To be able to upload the PDF of a full or short paper before the submission deadlines, authors have to create a submission on openreview with title, abstract and author information a week in advance (paper registration deadline, 10 December 2021).

 ## Latex template